softwaresaved/automated_testing/README.md

 For more on the issues of testing and floating point numbers, see [Software Carpentry](http://software-carpentry.org/)'s [Testing: Floating Point](http://software-carpentry.org/v4/test/float.html) lesson.

-So, with this in mind, could change our comparison in test_counts.py from:
+So, with this in mind, we should change our comparison in test_counts.py from:

     np.testing.assert_equal(expected, actual, \
         "freqs2013.dat not equal to testoracle/freqs2013.dat")

 to:

     np.testing.assert_almost_equal(expected, actual, 2,
         "freqs2013.dat not equal to testoracle/freqs2013.dat")

 This helps to ensure that our tests will not suddenly fail if any refactorings result in subtle changes in floating point values within output files.

 What is a suitable threshold for equality?
-That depends upon the doman, and the research being undertaken.
+That depends upon the domain, and the research being undertaken.
 For some fields, rounding to the nearest whole number may be acceptable.
 For others, far greater precision may be required.

 ## Add more tests

 We now have a system, or end-to-end, test.
-Ideally, we'd want to add some (a lot!) moretests.
+Ideally, we'd want to add some (a lot!) more tests.
 For example, to test count_frequency with a minimum token length:

     result = os.system("count_frequency samples/events2013.dat freqs2013_5.dat 5")
     assert_equal(0, result, "Unexpected return code")
     assert_true(os.path.isfile("freqs2013_5.dat"), "Could not find freqs2013_5.dat")
     np.testing.assert_almost_equal(expected, actual, 2,
         "freqs2013_5.dat not equal to testoracle/freqs2013_5.dat")

 Another type of system test we can do is to check what happens when our software is not given valid inputs.
 For example, if we do not provide an output file name to count_frequency then a non-zero return code is expected: